Localizing content

 Generally the item level approach is most appropriate as language variants can be scheduled and published independently.
 Setting up time zones in your settings, makes it easy to switch between time contexts when scheduling across multiple regions.

-Find out more detail about the decisions and considerations for choosing your localization strategy, by reading our How to get localization right blog.
+Find out more about the decisions for choosing a localization strategy, by reading our How to get localization right blog.

 Field level localizationLink copied!

 To support field level localization, developers need to create content types containing properties that are localizable so that users can enter separate values for each locale in each localizable field.
-See Creating localizable content types for more details on creating localizable content types.
+See the developer guide for Creating localizable content types.

 For users, creating localized content is the same as creating any other type of content and additional features allow you to visualize content for each locale and filter by locale to focus on the particular languages you are working on.